 Dust your cabinetry with a soft duster or soft cloth.
 Keeping your cabinetry free of dust will prevent scratches and keep your cabinetry looking bright and new.

 Wipe down your cabinet doors and drawer fronts at least once a week to prevent buildup.
-If you handle this job regularly, you won’t need soap or special cleaners.
-Plain water and a soft cloth will do the job perfectly.
+You won’t need soap or special cleaners if you handle this job regularly.
+Plain water and a soft microfiber cloth will do the job perfectly.
 Simply wipe down your cabinet doors and drawer fronts using a damp – but not wet – soft cloth.
-Wipe your cabinetry dry with another clean, soft cloth.
-Never use hot water to clean your cabinetry!

 Make sure you dilute any cleaners in water and avoid spraying the cleaner directly on the wood.
 Be sure not to get the cabinetry too wet and never use hot water.
-Wipe down the cabinets with a dry, soft cloth to complete the job.
+Wipe down the cabinets with a soft, dry cloth to complete the job.

-Safely cleaning your wood cabinets shouldn’t be confusing or difficult.
-Just remember to avoid harsh chemicals and abrasive tools, and use a damp cloth and plain water for most cleaning jobs.
-Sticking to the basics and cleaning your cabinets on a regular basis will ensure your cabinetry stays beautiful for years to come.
+Safely cleaning your wood cabinets shouldn’t be confusing or complicated.
+Avoid cleaning kitchen cabinets with mineral spirits and other harsh chemicals and abrasive tools, and use a damp cloth and plain water for most cleaning jobs.
+Sticking to the basics and regularly cleaning your cabinets will ensure your cabinetry stays beautiful for years to come.